 By listening to podcasts you’ll become a better listener, discover a world of new thoughts and develop interests you maybe didn’t even know you had!

 Audio Content you need to know About

 In the land of podcasts, it’s possible to listen to almost any topic you’re interested in.
-You can listen to stories (or how to write a story) as well as educational podcasts which include a variety of subjects from Science and Biology to English and History.
+You can listen to stories (or how to write a story) as well as educational ones which include a variety of subjects from Science and Biology to English and History.
 The list is endless.
 It is helpful to search for your chosen category.
-Many bloggers have listed podcasts that are aligned with a range of interests so you are bound to find something that tickles your fancy.
+Many bloggers have listed their fave ones that are aligned with a range of interests so you are bound to find something that tickles your fancy.
 The best thing to do is explore for yourself!
 We have listed just a few that are great for getting your education on below:

 - Just Vocabulary

 - Revolution Health Radio